 The Core Reading has been produced by the Institute and Faculty of Actuaries.
-The purpose of the Core Reading is to assist in ensuring that tutors, students and examiners have clear shared appreciation of the requirements of the Syllabus for the qualification examinations for Fellowship of the Institute and Faculty of Actuaries.
+The purpose of the Core Reading is to ensure that tutors, candidates and examiners understand the requirements of the Syllabus for the qualification examinations for Fellowship of the Institute and Faculty of Actuaries.

 The Core Reading supports coverage of the Syllabus in helping to ensure that both depth and breadth are re-enforced.
-It is therefore important that students have a good understanding of the concepts covered by the Core Reading.
+It is therefore important that candidates have a good understanding of the concepts covered by the Core Reading.

-In examinations, students will be expected to demonstrate their understanding of the concepts in the Core Reading; this will be based on the legislation, professional guidance, etc that are in force when the Core Reading is published, ie on 31 May in the year preceding the examinations.
+The examinations require candidates to demonstrate their understanding of the concepts given in the Syllabus and described in the Core Reading; this will be based on the legislation, professional guidance, etc that are in force when the Core Reading is published, ie on 31 May in the year preceding the examinations.

-Therefore the exams in April and September 2024 will be based on the Syllabus and Core Reading as at 31 May 2023.
+Therefore, the exams in April and September 2024 will be based on the Syllabus and Core Reading as at 31 May 2023.
 We recommend that you always use the up-to-date Core Reading to prepare for the exams.

 Examiners will have this Core Reading when setting the examinations.
-In preparing for examinations, students are recommended to work through past examination questions and will find additional tuition helpful.
-The Core Reading will be updated each year to reflect changes in the Syllabus, to reflect current practice, and in the interest of clarity.
+In preparing for examinations, candidates are advised to work through past examination questions and may find additional tuition helpful.
+The Core Reading will be updated each year to reflect changes in the Syllabus and current practice, and in the interest of clarity.